aspose-tasks/Aspose.Tasks-Documentation/java/plugins/aspose-tasks-java-for-eclipse-maven/installing-and-using-aspose-tasks-java-for-eclipse-maven/_index.md

 ---
-title: Installing and Using Aspose.Tasks Java for Eclipse - Maven
+title: Installing Aspose.Tasks in Eclipse
 description: "Learn how to install Aspose.Tasks for Java using Eclipse with Maven."
 type: docs
 weight: 10